thiloklein/thiloklein.github.io/research/software.md

 						</hgroup>
 					</header>
 					<div class="content">
-<p>MatchingTools API is an application programming interface that provides access to the most commonly used matching algorithms.
-It is based on the well-documented, tried and tested software implementation in R package <a href="https://cran.r-project.org/package=matchingMarkets">matchingMarkets</a> on the Comprehensive R Archive Network (CRAN).
+<p><a href="https://matchingtools.com">MatchingTools API</a> is an application programming interface that provides access to the most commonly used matching algorithms.
+It is based on the well-documented, tried and tested software implementation in R package matchingMarkets.
 Taking preference lists of market participants as input, the algorithms return matchings in JSON open standard file format. <!--The documentation below is written using the OpenAPI/Swagger specification.-->
 </p>
 					</div>
 					<footer>